Why we decided to go to Grand Cayman for our next dive vacation

 Accommodations on Grand Cayman are expensive if you stay at a hotel or resort.
 Very expensive.
 Therefore, I looked at my tried and true Airbnb site and sure enough, I found an apartment just 10 minutes from the dive shop that are very welcoming of divers.
 It’s in a quiet, private neighborhood away from the tourist areas.

-Cost for this little piece of paradise: $86 per night.
-You read that right.
+Cost for this little piece of paradise: $130 per night.
 It’s not a fancy resort.
 It’s living with the locals, which is always our preference.
 We don’t care about resort amenities or housekeeping.
 We especially don’t want to be around a bunch of noisy tourists partying all night.

 The owners of the apartment have great reviews on Airbnb and I reserved that apartment within a day of finding it.
 We’ve been using Airbnb and HomeAway apartments for years and never had a bad experience.
 I’m pretty savvy when it comes to choosing excellent places on Airbnb.

 Due to the decreased costs, we decided to extend our trip from 14 night to 17 nights.
 Dive with DiveTech for 13 days and then go off and rent tanks for shore diving on other parts of the island, or do a boat dive on the East End for the remaining 3 days of diving.
 I rented a car through Budget for the duration of our stay.
 As expensive as everything else is on this little island, for some reason, car rentals are cheap.
 Go figure. $10/day for a compact size car.
 By comparison, I can tell you we paid $28/day for a compact car in Spain in May 2017.